learn-co-curriculum/sql-book-keys-and-relations/README.md

 );
 ```

 Ok, we've now told SQL that our wizard_id column specifically references the wizards table.
-This will allow sql to make our queries more efficient, and ensure we are explicit about the use of this column in our schema.
+This will allow SQL to make our queries more efficient and ensure we are explicit about the use of this column in our schema.

 Create `04_create_powers.sql`, store the above statement in it, and run it against the magical database.